Clogging and avalanches in quasi-two-dimensional emulsion hopper flow

-Our emulsions are mineral oil droplets in water using Fairy detergent (mass fraction 0.025) as a surfactant to prevent coalescence of the droplets \cite{kdesmond2012,dchen2012}.
+Our emulsions are mineral oil droplets in water using Fairy detergent (mass fraction 0.025) as a surfactant to prevent coalescence of the droplets \cite{kdesmond2013,dchen2012}.
 The droplets are produced using a standard co-flow micro-fluidic technique \cite{martinez2008}.
-The radius polydispersity of our droplets made this way is 1\% (standard deviation divided by mean).
+The radius polydispersity of our droplets is 1\% (standard deviation divided by mean).
 To prevent droplets from organizing into crystalline arrays, for each experiment we make a bidisperse emulsion by mixing together two separate batches of monodisperse droplets at a volume ratio of about 1:1.
 While each individual batch of monodisperse droplets has a low polydispersity, there is some variability between batches.
 The mean diameter of the large droplets is $270 \pm 50~{\mu}$m and of the small droplets is $200 \pm 40 ~{\mu}$m, and the diameter ratios of the bidisperse mixtures we form are in the range $d_L/d_S = 1.5 \pm 0.2$.

 In our experiment, we confine droplets between two 25 mm $~{\times}$ 75 mm glass slides.
 The slides are separated by pieces of $100~{\mu}$m transparency film sealed with epoxy.
-These pieces of film act as spacers and thus creating a gap between the slides.
+These pieces of film act as spacers and thus create a gap between the slides.
 This gap ranges from 115 to 140 $~{\mu}$m in different experiments.
-Nonetheless, within a given sample chamber, this gap is constant with uncertainty $1.8\%$ within any given experiment so the slides are parallel (the corresponding maximum angle between two slides is $1^{\circ}$).
-The diameters of the oil droplets are chosen to be larger than the gap of the sample chamber.
-Thus, the droplets are squeezed between the two glass slides without overlapping to achieve a quasi-2D system.
+This range is mainly due to the different amount of epoxy applied when making each chamber.
+Nonetheless, within a given sample chamber, this gap is constant with uncertainty $1.8\%$ within any given sample chamber so the slides are parallel (the corresponding maximum angle between two slides is less than $1^{\circ}$).
+Sample chambers for which this was not true were discarded.
+While the gap thickness varies from experiment to experiment, our prior work found that the thickness was unimportant as far as the contact forces droplets exert on one another when they contact \cite{kdesmond2013}.
+In all cases, the diameters of the oil droplets are chosen to be larger than the gap of the sample chamber.
+Thus, the droplets are squeezed between the two glass slides to achieve a quasi-2D system.